aabkn/aabkn.github.io/_posts/2021-01-14-GMM_Visually_Explained.md

 \end{gathered}
 $$

-In the second line, we used that only one indicator z_i = k is one, and all others are zero.
+In the second line, we used that only one indicator $z_i = k$ is one, and all others are zero.
 Therefore, the product contains only one multiplier referring to the true class.
 The reason to use a product is that we can take it out of the logarithm and obtain a sum.

 The maximizers now can be found by setting derivatives to zero and have the following form: